 I don’t have much of a budget to work with, so finding a great fireplace mantel was hard.
 It took me about 6-8 months of searching craigslist and thrift stores to find what I was looking for.

-Finally, I found my antique faux FIREPLACE MANTEL on craigslist for $160.
+Finally, I found an antique FIREPLACE MANTEL on craigslist for $160.

 Here she is in her original glory!

-This ANTIQUE MANTEL FIREPLACE was salvaged from an 1890’s home.
+This old wood fireplace mantel was salvaged from an 1890’s home.

 Supply list: any word that is highlighted is a link.
 Note: some of these links are affiliate links.